kairos-io/kairos/README.md

 <hr>

 With Kairos you can build immutable, bootable Kubernetes and OS images for your edge devices as easily as writing a Dockerfile.
 Optional P2P mesh with distributed ledger automates node bootstrapping and coordination.
 Updating nodes is as easy as CI/CD: push a new image to your container registry and let secure, risk-free A/B atomic upgrades do the rest.
-Kairos leverages the Secure Edge-Native Architecture (SENA) to securely run workloads at the Edge ([whitepaper](https://github.com/kairos-io/kairos/files/11250843/Secure-Edge-Native-Architecture-white-paper-20240417.3.pdf)).
+Kairos is part of the Secure Edge-Native Architecture (SENA) to securely run workloads at the Edge ([whitepaper](https://github.com/kairos-io/kairos/files/11250843/Secure-Edge-Native-Architecture-white-paper-20240417.3.pdf)).

 Kairos (formerly `c3os`) is an open-source project which brings Edge, cloud, and bare metal lifecycle OS management into the same design principles with a unified Cloud Native API.